ProyectoAether/Aether-Images/jCOS/createRestrictions/README.md

 * problem-type (str) -> The type of problem we want to resolve ('electric', 'knapsack' or 'multiobjective-knapsack').
 * semantics (str) -> The ontology (OWL file) we want to insert into our problem input.
 * input-file (str) -> The JSON file with the problem information.
-* clients-number (str) -> For the electric problem we need the number of clients to extract from <input-file>
+* clients-number (int) -> For the electric problem we need the number of clients to extract from <input-file>

 # Outputs